 Before the development of the F-22 Raptor, the F-15 Eagle ruled the skies.
 It replaced the vaunted F-111 as the U.S. military’s primary fighter bomber and, for much of its life, it was the fast-moving air superiority fighter, king of all air superiority fighters.
 In much of the world, it still rules — and there are many, many reasons why.
 The F-15 was designed to fly fast and deep into the heart of enemy territory to clear the skies of pesky enemy plane.
 After Vietnam proved the need for a maneuverable airframe that could evade surface-to-air missiles and engage enemy fighters, the F-15 was developed with radar, missiles, and – most importantly – a gun.

-Those are just a few of its features.
-The highlights of its career are what makes the airframe a legend.
+Those are just a few of the F-15 features, but the highlights of its career are what makes the airframe a legend.

 1. It is fast.

 Boy, is the F-15 fast.
 Imagine being about 43 years old and getting laid off and replaced in favor of a younger employee who is barely of age.
 Welcome to the world of the F-15, whose top speed is above 1,800 mph.
 Its replacement, the F-22, tops out at just above 1,400.
 With its weight and speed, once it achieves lift in takeoff, it can shoot up at an almost 90-degree angle.

 Too bad sight is the first to go.
 That’s the primary advantage of the F-22 and F-35, who are both slower by far.
 The F-15’s cruising speed is just below the speed of sound.
 The bird is so fast, some analysts think it’s more than a match for Russia’s fifth-generation fighters.